 Reptiles, waterfowl, songbirds, rabbits, deer, and bobcats change their path and patterns to avoid areas where dogs, perceived as predators, are detected.
 This includes smelling left behind urine or feces after a dog is no longer present.

-Wildlife has also been shown to change daily habits such as inverting day and night activity to be less active when dogs are present and increased activity when they are absent.
+Wildlife has also been shown to change daily habits such as inverting day and night activity in order to be less active when dogs are present and to increase activity when dogs are absent.

-Wildlife perceive dogs as predators and are more alert when they are present causing stress hormone levels to elevate.
+Wildlife perceives dogs as predators and is more alert when they are present, causing stress hormone levels to elevate in wildlife.
 This can have long-term impacts such as reduced reproduction, growth, and compromised immune systems.

-Dogs can chase and kill wildlife species such as fish, reptiles, amphibians, rabbits, squirrels, deer, or fox.
+Dogs can chase and kill wildlife species such as fish, reptiles, amphibians, rabbits, squirrels, deer, or foxes.

 The Dog Park at Grasslands Regional Park offers a large space for your furry friend to run off-leash while still within a contained area.
 The grasses here are not maintained lawns and may grow tall during certain parts of the year!